Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides auth requirement (service key) and cost (free for all projects), which offers basic context.
-However, it does not specify when to use this tool versus alternatives, nor does it mention any constraints or when not to use it.
+The description mentions it is free for all projects and requires a service key, providing some usage context.
+However, it does not specify when to use this tool versus alternatives or when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.